List of Marvel Comics characters: A: Alpha, the Ultimate Mutant

-Alpha, the Ultimate Mutant is a fictional character appearing in American comic books published by Marvel Comics.
+Alpha, the Ultimate Mutant is a character appearing in American comic books published by Marvel Comics.
 Alpha is a being artificially created by Magneto, a prominent mutant in the Marvel Universe.
 Alpha, the Ultimate Mutant first appeared in The Defenders #15–16 (September–October 1974), and was created by Len Wein and Sal Buscema.

 Following an epic battle with the Avengers, Magneto was imprisoned in the center of Earth.
 He managed to escape and propels himself backtowards the surface.
 On the way, he finds the underground ruins of a long-lost technologically advanced civilization in New Mexico.
 Using the machinery and books he found among the ruins, he began bio-engineering "the ultimate mutant".
 Professor X telepathically detected that Magneto and the Brotherhood of Evil Mutants are active in the area of the Carlsbad Caverns, and he summons the Defenders to launch an attack against them.
 Magneto and the Brotherhood manage to repel the Defenders for enough time to allow the engineering of Alpha to be completed.

 Alpha emerges as an oversized humanoid of subhuman intelligence.
 Initially he is only capable of creating force fields as a reflex, and of blindly following Magneto's orders.
 However, each time he uses his powers, Alpha's cranium widens, causing an increase to his intellect.
 Magneto has Alpha teleport him and the Brotherhood of Evil Mutants to the United Nations headquarters.
 When his demands for world rulership are turned down, Magneto orders Alpha to telekinetically lift the Secretariat Building and suspend it in mid-air.
 After the Defenders attack the Brotherhood, Alpha was coerced by Magneto to retaliate in various means, including transforming the concrete pavement into autonomous "rock-men", transforming the Hulk into a stone statue, telekinetically spinning Nighthawk in the air until he lost consciousness, and fusing Valkyrie to the ground.
 The rampant use of his powers eventually elevated Alpha's awareness to a superhuman level.
 Persuaded by Professor X, he telepathically probed both the Brotherhood of Mutants and the Defenders to discover which team was evil.
 Understanding that Magneto had fooled him into committing malicious acts, Alpha punished his erstwhile allies by regressing them to infancy, restored the United Nations building complex and erased the event from the minds of all onlookers.
 Finally, declaring himself too evolved to remain on Earth, Alpha transformed himself to a streak of light and leaves to explore the universe.

-Quasar briefly glimpses Alpha, first on the Stranger's Labworld, and then during his journeys in the cosmos.
-Alpha seemed to be paired with another highly evolved humanoid, named Futurist.